fejbl2/lectures/How Chrome v142 broke single sign on/README.md

 Maybe they are cached?`...

 Getting back to how the library works - if the redirect passses, then the URL of the iframe is changed.
 The `ssoSilent` function reads the URL, especially its fragment part (behind the `#`).
-That is where the important information is placed.
+That is where the important information (`code`) is placed.
+Then, it proceeds with exchaning the code for a token - POST [login.microsoftonline.com/.../token](https://login.microsoftonline.com/0b3e20b1-66a9-4a2e-8a1e-ac184cf6926d/oauth2/v2.0/token?client-request-id=...)

 But if nothing happens [for 10 seconds](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/fad431f4c2f8b67f4db30bfa73ac2aeb13c54641/lib/msal-browser/src/interaction_handler/SilentHandler.ts#L144), the `ssoSilent` just gives up and says `monitor_window_timeout: Hmm, it must be some browser-infra issue`.